-To assist us in our review of the 2015 Compact, we requested that the Tribe provide additional information and a financial analysis.
-We have completed our review of the 2015 Compact and the response submitted by the Tribe.
-As noted above, the Compact is similar to compacts submitted in 2015 by five tribes located in New Mexico, and our concerns remain the same.
-Accordingly, no action was taken on the 2015 Compact within the 45-day review period and it is considered approved by operation of law, but only to the extent it is consistent with the provisions of IGRA.
+To assist us in our review of the Compact, we requested that the Tribe provide additional information and a financial analysis.
+We have completed our review of the Compact and the response submitted by the Tribe.
+As noted above, the Compact is similar to compacts submitted in 2015 and 2016 by many tribes located in New Mexico, and our concerns remain the same.
+Accordingly, no action was taken on the Compact within the 45-day review period and it is considered approved by operation of law, but only to the extent it is consistent with the provisions of IGRA.